rdkcentral/Ripple/docs/rules/import-support.md

 }
 ```

 Here, functions are used for both the `request` and `response` transforms.
 In the first case, `.value` is passed into `territory_firebolt2thunder`.
-If `.value` equalled "CA", after function execution the `request` transform would become:
+If `.value` equalled "AK", after function execution the `request` transform would become:

 ```
 "request": "\"USA\""